 - Market proximity: Do both businesses serve similar customers?

-Example: ""Blue Horizon Photography"" might not conflict with ""Blue Horizon Software"" despite identical name elements because they serve entirely different markets.
+Example: "Blue Horizon Photography" might not conflict with "Blue Horizon Software" despite identical name elements because they serve entirely different markets.

 Can I Register in a Different Class?

-Trademark rights are confined to the classes for which they’re granted.
 To choose the right classes, consult the Nice Classification System and map your goods or services accurately.

 For example, if “BrightBurst” is trademarked for cleaning products (Class 3), you might register “BrightBurst” for educational software (Class 9).